 - Frontline General: Locke notes in the H2A terminals that during his time as Supreme Commander, the frequency of his personal participation in ground assaults was exceptional even for a high-ranking Elite.

 - Good Is Not Soft: Just because he's a Benevolent Boss willing to make positive changes in Sangheili society, it doesn't mean he won't kick your ass if needed.
-He's even willing to go as far as to execute his own cousin for siding against the Swords of Sangheilios.
+He's even willing to go as far as to execute his own cousin for betraying the Swords of Sangheilios.

 - Greater-Scope Villain: Of Halo: Combat Evolved and the second half of Halo: Reach, as the leader of the Covenant fleet in both games.
 It's more of a background detail, though, and Halo 2 remains his first direct appearance.

 - Guest Fighter: Sort of.
 An Arbiter appears as a playable character in Killer Instinct: Season 3.
 While this is not the first time the Halo series has been involved a fighting game crossover (that would be Dead or Alive 4), this is the first time a Halo character has been in a 2D fighting game.
 However, while the KI Arbiter is heavily based on Thel 'Vadam, Word of God says the character is meant to be an amalgam of multiple Arbiters, leaving his place in the canon uncertain (much like his predecessor Spartan Nicole-458 from DOA4).